Complaints and feedback

 When the department receive your complaint, they will:

-- acknowledge your complaint within two working days.
+- acknowledge your complaint within 2 working days.
 They may contact you directly during this time to ask for clarification or further information

 - review your concerns and seek to resolve them